brutal-org/brutal/meta/scheduling.md

 ## The Implementation

-So in brutal we have (this may change over time) a scheduler state for each task:
+So in bruwutal we have (this may change over time) a scheduler state for each task:

 ```c
 struct TaskSchedule